webix-hub/docs/data/api/refs/ui.tree.md

 - api/link/ui.tree_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.tree_onitemdblclick_event.md - fires when a component item was double-clicked
 - api/link/ui.tree_onitemrender_event.md - for each item rendering, occurs only for items with custom templates
+- api/link/ui.tree_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.tree_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/link/ui.tree_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.tree_onmousemove_event.md - fires when the mouse was moved over the specified component